 Once the sweetened melon puree is ready, you can – for the best results – let it chill an hour or two in the refrigerator before you churn the sorbet in your ice cream machine.
 And that’s it!
 Enjoy!

 Go the extra mile, add some aquafaba and create the PERFECT watermelon sorbet!

 Watermelons do not rank high in terms of solids.
 While the sorbet made as per above is nice and should work well, particularly for immediate consumption, the perfect sorbet will require a little extra stabilisation to gain that optimal consistency and texture.
 Italian meringue is a classic sorbet-improver that also could be used, but I decided to use the (easier and equally effective) vegan alternative Aquafaba.

 You can read all about how to make aquafaba here: It really is super-easy – anyone who can open a can of chickpeas should typically be able to make it in a few minutes!

 When working with aquafaba, you will only need about 150-200 ml (less than a cup) of it for your batch (if you add too much, you will end up creating watermelon spoom …).
 Just like with Italian meringue, you can however save any remaining surplus aquafaba in the freezer, in wait for the next time you decide to make sorbet.

 Since the aquafaba will require a little sugar, I would suggest that you reduce the overall amount of sugar meant for the sorbet/fruit puree accordingly.
-But really – the amount of sugar in the aquafaba you will add will not add that much, so we’re not talking about any major adjustments here anyway 😉 .
+But really – the amount of sugar in the relatively small amount of aquafaba you will add is not going to add that much, so we’re not talking about any major adjustments here anyway 😉 .

 For the best results, add the aquafaba to the sorbet during the churning when it has begun to firm up.
 Then you only have to wait for the churning to finish, and you’re done!